 A first-time freshman applicant is a degree-seeking student who applies for admission

-- While attending high school, regardless of the amount of AP, IB, or college credit earned, OR
+- while attending high school, regardless of the amount of AP, IB, or college credit earned, OR

-- Plans to attend a summer term (only) at a college immediately following high school graduation, OR
+- plans to attend a summer term (only) at a college immediately following high school graduation, OR

-- Graduated from high school and has not attended another post-secondary institution as a degree-seeking undergraduate student.
+- graduated from high school and has not attended another post-secondary institution as a degree-seeking undergraduate student.

-A transfer freshman applicant is a degree-seeking student who applied for admission
+A transfer freshman applicant is a degree-seeking student who applied for admission and

-- Does not meet first-time freshman criteria, AND
+- does not meet first-time freshman criteria, AND

-- Has attempted or earned less than 30 semester hours of transferable college credit by the desired term of entry.
+- has attempted or earned less than 30 semester hours of transferable college credit by the desired term of entry.

 A transfer applicant is a student who has

-- Attempted or earned 30 semester hours or more of transferable college credit by the desired term of entry.
+- attempted or earned 30 semester hours or more of transferable college credit by the desired term of entry.

 A non-degree applicant is a student who

-- Desires to take classes at UIS but does not wish to earn a degree.
+- desires to take classes at UIS but does not wish to earn a degree.
 Non-degree is a guest status and is typically not eligible for financial assistance.

 To request a paper application, please write to: